MeetingLawyers/ios-sdk-legacy-sample/README.md

 > It is necessary that the host application has the necessary permissions and entitlements to receive push notifications.

-> It is essential to provide an APNs .p12 production certificate to the administrator of your MediQuo account so that notifications are received correctly.
+> It is essential to provide an Authorization key to the administrator of your MediQuo account so that notifications are received correctly.

 > It is highly recommended to implement background fetch result and modify your app capabilities to include 'fetch' and 'remote-notification' entitlements.